 EuARe wishes to provide a common voice to all the disciplines holding an academic status in universities or research centres while enabling them to express their own specific, distinctive epistemological traditions.
-This is the reason why EuARe promotes academic and interdisciplinary exchange, mutual respect among individuals and communities of diverse religion or belief and provides a real, open space to those who work in the production and/or dissemination of knowledge in, and of, the religious field.
+This is the reason why EuARe promotes academic and interdisciplinary exchange and mutual respect among individuals and communities of diverse religions or beliefs and provides a real, open space to those who work in the production and/or dissemination of knowledge in and of the religious field.

 EuARe is constantly working to involve all academic disciplines and European countries while establishing ties with scholars from nearby regions and other continents.
 Such a variety of disciplinary, methodological and geographical approaches is reflected in the lectures hosted at EuARe annual conferences.

 Each lecturer is a leading scholar within his or her own field of expertise and guides us through the themes which set the pace of recent scholarly debates.

 The heterogeneity of the topics is a distinctive mark of EuARe: we support the study, research, and collaboration of religious topics across disciplines at the intersection of religion and social, cultural, and political issues.